NOAA-GFDL/HPC-ME/README.md

 We plan to provide more examples and usage scenarios, such as using the HPC-ME containers as-is (i.e. not creating a new container as described above)

+## GFDL example
+An example of using an HPC-ME container with the GFDL FRE workflow can be found [here](GFDL_EXAMPLE.md)

 ## Planned improvements
 HPC-ME is a work in progress under active development, so please check back or follow the repository for more updates.